SameerAlam567/SameerAlam567/README.md

 * 👨🏽‍🏫 Softwares I have experience with: MS Visual Studio/Visual Studio Code, Atom, Node.js, MATLAB, Photoshop, Illustrator, and Gimp.

-* 💬 Feel free to look through my profile and message me if you want to disuss anything!
+* 💬 Feel free to review my profile and message me if you want to discuss anything!